-Emory College also has available a number of Music Liberal Arts Scholarships in the range of $15,000 per year; these are open to all students regardless of choice of major.
+Emory College also has available a number of Music Liberal Arts Scholarships; these are open to all students regardless of choice of major.
 Students in all application pools will be invited to submit recordings or links to materials throughout the various admisisons cycles.

-Prospective students should direct all questions to Dr. Richard Prior, Director of Orchestral and Performance Studies and coordinator of the Music Scholarships.
+Prospective students should direct all questions to Dr. Paul Bhasin:

 For more information on Financial Aid opportunities at Emory, please visit here.